Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Data Construction and Feature Formulation

 \subsection{Seeker Profile Construction}

-We construct a final seeker profile by integrating all annotated features defined in the previous sections with the seeker’s main problem.
+We construct a final seeker profile by combining all annotated features with the seeker’s main problem.
 Formally, a seeker profile is represented as:

-where each $f_i$ denotes an annotated \textbf{seeker feature} constructed in section \ref{sec:feature-taxanomy} and $m$ represents the \textbf{seeker’s main problem}, both expressed in natural language.
-An example seeker profile is provided in the Figure~\ref{fig:seeker_profile_example}.
+where each $f_i$ denotes an annotated \textbf{seeker feature} and $m$ represents the \textbf{seeker’s main problem}, both expressed in natural language.
+An example profile is in Figure~\ref{fig:seeker_profile_example}.
 The resulting dataset consists of 11,066 unique seeker profiles, split into 8,868 training, 1,094 validation, and 1,104 test profiles.
-The seeker’s main problem is a summary of the first seeker utterance in the dialogue (i.e., original post) that describes the seeker's situation.
+The seeker’s main problem is a summary of the first seeker utterance (i.e., original post) that describes the seeker's situation.
 The summaries are generated by GPT-4o-mini \cite{openai2024gpt4}, with detailed prompts provided in Table~\ref{tab:seeker-summary-prompt}.